 Why Visit Paris?

-Paris, the timeless City of Light, captivates visitors with its perfect blend of art, romance, and gastronomy.
-This magnificent capital along the Seine River has inspired artists, writers, and lovers for centuries with its elegant boulevards, historic monuments, and incomparable cultural treasures.
-Stand beneath the iron lattice of the Eiffel Tower as it sparkles at night, lose yourself in the endless galleries of the Louvre housing the Mona Lisa and Venus de Milo, and climb the steps of Montmartre to the white domes of Sacré-Cœur for panoramic city views.
+Paris, the timeless City of Light (so named for its Age of Enlightenment role and early street lighting), captivates visitors with its perfect blend of art, romance, and gastronomy woven through 2,000 years of history.
+This magnificent city straddling the Seine River has inspired artists from Monet to Picasso, writers from Hugo to Hemingway, and lovers across centuries with its elegant Haussmannian boulevards, iconic monuments, and incomparable cultural treasures.
+Stand beneath the Eiffel Tower's 330-meter iron lattice as it sparkles with 20,000 golden lights every hour after sunset, ascend Arc de Triomphe's 284 steps for perspectives down the Champs-Élysées, one of the world's most famous and expensive shopping streets, lose yourself in the Louvre's endless galleries housing 35,000 artworks from Mona Lisa to Winged Victory, and climb Montmartre's steep streets to Sacré-Cœur's white domes offering panoramic city views.

-With mild spring and autumn weather, excellent public transport, and walkable arrondissements filled with parks, cafés, and architectural wonders, Paris remains one of the world's most visited cities for good reason—it delivers romance, culture, and unforgettable moments around every cobblestone corner.
+With mild spring (April-June) and autumn (September-November) weather perfect for strolling when chestnuts bloom or leaves turn golden, excellent Metro and RER transport, walkable arrondissements filled with parks (Luxembourg Gardens, Tuileries, Buttes-Chaumont), and architectural wonders from medieval to Art Nouveau, Paris remains one of the world's most visited cities and consistently ranks as the world's top city destination—for good reason, delivering romance, culture, culinary excellence, and unforgettable moments around every cobblestone corner.

 What to Do